 The footage quickly went viral but a third-party investigation discounted the allegations.
-On Thursday, those involved in the film reflected on the controversy at the premiere of the film's sequel, "A Dog's Journey."
+On Thursday, one of the writers reflected on the allegations at the premiere of the film's sequel, "A Dog's Journey."

 American Humane has said its investigation showed no dogs were harmed but acknowledged the dog was in distress and production staff should have realized that earlier.

 Dennis Quaid, the star of both movies, said: "I think we were really vindicated in that."

 He also criticized the animal rights group PETA, which lodged the original complaint.

 "That was PETA that was coming forward, and they, and it was somebody who was not a crew member who showed up on a closed set, took a little bit of video and then edited the video to make it look like a dog was being abused where there was no dog being abused," Quaid said.